11 Things to Do in Menorca in March

 However, this can be an incredibly favorable thing for you if you enjoy surfing, as the northern and southern beaches of Menorca allow you to enjoy conditions that only exist during this time of the year.

-Enjoy other aquatic activities
+Enjoy other water activities

 I recommend you to get lost in its streets to enjoy the true essence of the place.
-At the same time, this will not be a headache, as the fact that you have chosen March for your trip will mean that you will be practically alone with the locals, who are internationally known for the warmth of their hospitality.
+At the same time, this will not be a headache, as the fact that you have chosen March for your trip will mean that you will be practically alone with the locals, who are internationally renowned for the warmth of their hospitality.

 3. Discover as many unspoiled beaches as you can